Loading...

 Add Protein

-Incorporate a source of protein, such as a handful of nuts or a boiled egg, to your breakfast.
-Protein can help slow down the absorption of carbohydrates and reduce spikes in blood sugar.
+Incorporate a source of protein such as a handful of nuts or a boiled egg with your meal to help slow down the absorption of glucose.

-Add a small portion of unsweetened Greek yogurt or a few slices of avocado to your meal.
-Healthy fats can help stabilize blood sugar levels.
+Add a small serving of avocado or a tablespoon of peanut butter to your breakfast to include healthy fats that can help stabilize blood sugar levels.

 healthspan-mbl